 Best Organized Tours

-- La Paz Sightseeing and Moon Valley 3-Hour Private Tour · 17 reviews
+- La Paz City Walking Tour · 18 reviews

-- La Paz City Walking Tour · 14 reviews
+- La Paz Food, Wine and Beer Tasting Small-Group Walking Tour · 14 reviews

 Chacaltaya Ski Resort was Bolivia’s only ski resort.
 Unfortunately, the 18,000-year-old glacier it sat on no longer exists.
 Little remains today of what was once the world’s highest ski resort because the glacier melted, a victim of global warming.
 There’s been no skiing here since 2005.
 But the resort had a glorious past, once that included the first funicular in South America to carry skiers to the top.
 Chacaltaya however does offer spectacular views of La Paz, Illimani and Huayna Potosí and a ’50s-style stone ski lodge still remains on the mountain.
 It’s a high-altitude, relatively easy 100-meter (330-foot) or so climb from the lodge to the summit of Chacaltaya.